Soil - Clay

 When planting anything out in clay, it is sometimes advantageous to excavate a planting hole that is much larger than the intended plants root ball and backfill with good soil / compost.

-This particularly relevant when planting out perennials such as shrubs and trees.
+This is particularly relevant when planting out perennials such as shrubs and trees.

 Consider treating clay soil areas as features, e.g.